ESIPFed/data-help-desk/docs/content/content_regarding_data.md

 ---
 layout: page
-title: Content regarding data
+title: Content to present
-parent: Content for a data help desk
+parent: What to include
 nav_order: 3
 has_toc: false
 ---

-# Content regarding data
+# Content to present

+## TODO

+Take links out of resources page and put them in here

-## Content for ways to manage data:
+## To answer ways to manage data:

 This is a broad topic, and the sources offer several insights into the specific aspects that a data help desk could address.